Niagara Through the Years

 On January 18, 2019, Niagara University consolidated its program offerings in Ontario and established a new site in Vaughan.
 From this new site graduate and post-baccalaureate programs are offered from the Faculties of Arts and Sciences, Business Administration, and Education.
 At the time of its opening, Niagara University in Ontario had more than 300 Ontario students registered for and attending classes in Vaughan.

 Niagara University has taken another step toward becoming a binational university within the Province of Ontario with the addition of three new programs.
-Starting in Fall 2020, students can enrol in Niagara’s Master of Business Administration program, MS in Finance and MS in Information security and digital forensics.
+Starting in Fall 2020, students begin enrolling in Niagara’s Master of Business Administration program, MS in Finance and MS in Information security and digital forensics.

 Founded by the Vincentian Community in 1856, Niagara University is a private university with a strong, values-based mission delivered through the Catholic Intellectual tradition.
 Its four academic divisions include the Faculties of Arts and Sciences, Business Administration, Education, and Hospitality and Tourism Management.
 With its main campus located on the Niagara River overlooking the Province of Ontario, Canada, the university is located at the northern limits of the City of Niagara Falls, N.Y., about four miles from the world-famous cataracts.
 More than 4,200 students are enrolled in its undergraduate and graduate programs.